El Centro De La Raza programs.

 Emergency Services from the Frances Martinez Community Service Center help the less fortunate.
-The agency runs various programs that provide clients with diverse, bilingual human and support services.
+The agency runs various financial assistance programs that provide clients with diverse, bilingual human and support services.
 The community service center seeks to address various aspects of low income residents and address human suffering such as homelessness, medical issues, healthcare and hunger.
 Some of what can assist during these times is listed below.

 Case managers coordinate Outreach to minorities in Seattle as well as female veterans.
 For qualified veterans and their immediate families, the non-profit Frances Martinez Community Service Center works as a representative on their behalf.
 Receive information, guidance as well as referrals.
 All of this can align them with a range of social services within King County Washington.
 The services include late-rent assistance, VA appeal work, service connections, general counseling, as well as employment assistance.

 Housing programs, including homeless assistance programs, is for the Latino families that move to King County Washington.
-The El Centro De La Raza provides them with free, comprehensive assistance that is focused on addressing the issue of homelessness for the immigrant families.
+The El Centro De La Raza community action agency provides them with free, comprehensive assistance that is focused on addressing the issue of homelessness for the immigrant families.
 The families and individuals that are involved receive individual attention focused mainly on finding low income and affordable apartments.
 Paying the rent on and maintaining permanent housing is key to stabilizing their housing situation.

 Free Bilingual Legal Clinics offer representation, orientation and consultation on various legal matters through partnership with the groups such as the Law Offices of Schroeter, Goldmark and Bender.
 They also work with the Washington State Latino/a Bar Association.